How to resize logical volume management devices that use Azure Disk Encryption

 sudo ls -l /dev/disk/azure/scsi1/

-Screenshot showing the code that checks the disk list.
-The results are highlighted.
+Screenshot showing the code that checks the disk list with the results highlighted.

 sudo lsblk

-Screenshot showing the code that checks the disk list by using l s b l k.
-The command and the result are highlighted.
+Screenshot showing the code that checks the disk list by using l s b l k with the command and result highlighted.

 8. Create a new PV on top of the new data disk: